Francisco Solano Lopez

 comic art by Solano Lopez (1988)

-In 1976 he returned to Buenos Aires, getting back to work on some of his older series ('Ernie Pike', 'El Eternauta') and starting some new (the science-fiction saga 'Slot-Barr', written by Ricardo Barrero, and the police series 'Evaristo' with Carlos Sampayo).
-In the 90s, Solano Lopez took on erotic comics.
-Big hits were 'El Prostíbulo del Terror', also with a story by Barreiro (and the two sequels about the erotic story of Lilian & Agatha), and 'Silly Symphony', a full-color series without words for the magazine Kiss Comix.
+When politics settled down, he ventured into the field of erotic comics in the 1990s, creating the perverse saga 'El Instituto' ('Young Witches' in the USA).
+Other big hits were 'El Prostíbulo del Terror', also with a story by Barreiro (and the two sequels about the erotic story of Lilian & Agatha), and 'Sexy Symphonies', a full-color series without words for the magazine Kiss Comix.
+He also drew an adaptation of the classic horror movie 'Freaks', adapted by Jim Woodring for the Fantagraphics imprint Monster Comics.
+In 2001 he returned once again to 'El Eternauta', this time in collaboration with Pablo Maiztegui.
 Solano has received the First Prize for the Best Erotic Author in the Barcelona Erotic Salon and the Diario de Aviso's Prize for the 'Best Realistic Cartoonist'.
+Solano López died on 12 August 2011 from a cerebral hemorrhage.

 Silly Symphony-Mitologia, by Francisco Solano Lopez